Gluten Free Cornbread Muffins (One Bowl!)

 - 2 tablespoons honey

-- ⅔ cup plain unsweetened almond milk (or any non-dairy milk)
+- ⅔ cup plain unsweetened almond milk, or non-dairy milk of choice

 - 1 cup finely ground yellow cornmeal